62d13458a6882024ddfa675f 890

 Our next step is to create permissions, here you can mention any tags you may need before creating your role.

-Once this role is created, we can then attach our custom inline policy which is given below.
+Once this role is created, we can then attach our custom policy which is given below.

 {